abasith99/2022_IBM_Code_Challenge_TravelMate/README.md

 ## Future plans

--Inclusion of optimisation to already made travel plans.
+- Inclusion of optimisation to already made travel plans.
--Time prediction based on traffic blocks in the passenger routes.
+- Time prediction based on traffic blocks in the passenger routes.
--A facility for the passengers to add the experience so that others get an idea about the route.
+- A facility for the passengers to add the experience so that others get an idea about the route.
--An online chat support to the passengers
+- An online chat support to the passengers

 ## Contributors